shimonchick/ShopPlatform/README.md

 # ShopPlatform
-Theory of programming end of year web application.
+TP end year web application.
 A shop platform that allows people to buy and sell stuff..

 ## ideas:
 - Something between Steam and Aliexpress.